markwkiehl/particle_device_blueprint/README.md

 ## Functional Requirements
 - The firmware on the Particle hardware will push data that includes an integer value and a floating point number (simulated sensor value or other source).
+- A date/time stamp in UTC must be included with data sent to Blynk so the last time data was sent will be visible.
+- The last integer value, floating point value, and UTC datetime stamp must be displayed on the web dashboard and mobile app.
+- The historical values for the integer and floating point value must be displayed in a line chart.
 - Multiple Particle devices must be able to use the same Particle webhook.
-- A date/time stamp in UTC must be included with data sent to Blynk so the last time data was sent will be visible.
 - A button widget on the Blynk web dashboard and mobile app will be configured to send a state change command (1/0 value) back to the Particle hardware that will turn ON/OFF the built-in LED if available.

 # How It Works